mathieu-aubin/form-input-nginx-module/README.md

 Description
 ===========

-This is a nginx module that reads HTTP POST and PUT request body encoded in "application/x-www-form-urlencoded", and parse the arguments in request body into nginx variables.
+This is a Nginx module that reads HTTP POST and PUT request body encoded in "application/x-www-form-urlencoded", and parse the arguments in request body into Nginx variables.

 This module depends on the ngx_devel_kit (NDK) module.

 Installation
 ============

-Grab the nginx source code from [nginx.org](http://nginx.org/), for example, the version 1.9.15 (see [nginx compatibility](#compatibility)), and then build the source with this module:
+Grab the Nginx source code from [nginx.org](http://nginx.org/), for example, the version 1.9.15 (see [Nginx compatibility](#compatibility)), and then build the source with this module:

 ```bash
 wget 'http://nginx.org/download/nginx-1.9.15.tar.gz'